 - Roasted Honeynut Squash with Cranberry Wild Rice Pilaf

 If you try Farro Pilaf with Fennel, let me know in the comments!
 I also appreciate your ⭐⭐⭐⭐⭐ rating!

 - Fresh Fennel fronds for garnish, optional

-Bring apple cider to boil on high heat and add Farro.
-Reduce heat to medium-low and simmer until grain is tender; about 30 minutes. (read the instructions on your farro package, as cooking times can vary!)
+- Bring apple cider and water to a boil on high heat and add Farro.
+Reduce heat to medium and boil until grain is tender; about 30 minutes. (read the instructions on your farro package, as cooking times can vary!)

 - Meanwhile, heat olive oil in a medium pan and sauté onions and fennel until onions are translucent and fennel is soft.

 - Add farro to fennel mixture and combine.

 - Turn off burner, and stir in mint.